Can I go to school part-time or full-time?

 Yes, you can take any course as a non-degree student or as a student in the Division of Undergraduate Studies while you are submitting an application to the nursing program.
 Non-degree students may take up to 18 credits until they are admitted in to a program.
 Note that your application to nursing will follow the same academic evaluation for admission as outlined in the admission requirements section.

 What courses can I start taking?

 The courses you need for the degree are listed in the nursing program website.
 Any non-nursing course can be taken.
-Many courses are the same or but have different names.
+Many courses are the same or have different names.
 You may erroneously take a class you already have so you need to be cautious.
-If you have courses from another University or College, contact our Admission office or the Division of Undergraduate Studies to speak to an advisor prior to registration to determine if you are still need a particular course.
+If you have courses from another university or college, contact our Admission office or the Division of Undergraduate Studies to speak to an advisor prior to registration to determine if you are still need a particular course.

-As an RN you can enroll in the RN to BS program.
+As an RN, you can enroll in the RN to B.S. program.
 This will require some additional general education courses and a specialized curriculum for the RN student.
-There is an additional 28 credits in nursing.
+There are an additional 28 credits in nursing.
 Of these 28 credits, 4 credits are clinical experience which is developed collaboratively with the student and instructor to meet the individual student learning needs.
-Interested RN to BS students can contact the Center for Adult Students or the Nursing Program Office at 814-898-7583 for additional information.
+Interested RN to B.S. students can contact the Office of Adult Learner Services or the Nursing Program Office at 814-898-7583 for additional information.

 View additional Frequently Asked Questions on the College of Nursing's website.